 TOOGLE

-Javascript classes - Front-End
+Javascript classes

 In JavaScript, classes are a syntactical construct introduced in ECMAScript 2015 (ES6) that provide a way to define blueprints for creating objects.
 They serve as templates for creating objects with shared properties and behaviors.
 A class in JavaScript defines the structure and behavior of objects using a concise and more familiar syntax compared to traditional constructor functions.
 It encapsulates data (properties) and functionality (methods) into a single unit, making it easier to organize and maintain code.
 Here's a basic example of a class in JavaScript.